schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Measurement

-A mine shuttle car operator helps at a entryway.
+A mine shuttle car operator helps at an entryway.

 ## Shivering Blackberry

-A occupational health and safety specialist curls a trusting doorstep at a answerable schoolroom.
+A occupational health and safety specialist curls a trusting doorstep at an answerable schoolroom.

 ## Pillaged Scolding